solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 4. Select **Apply** to save the session configuration.

-5. Replace `<asa-sql-password>` in Cell 3 Line 6 with the password for `asa.sql.admin` if it's not already replaced.

 To observe the data being written into the table:

 1. Select **Data** from the left-hand menu, expand Databases, SQLPool01, and Tables.